-Audit and monitoring information helps to ensure that general and central government finances are managed in a sustainable, responsible and transparent manner.
-The targeting of operations is impacted by the growth in indebtedness as a result of the Covid-19 crisis and the resulting need to stabilize general government finances.
+Audit and monitoring information helps to ensure that general and central government finances are managed in a sustainable, responsible, and transparent manner.
+The targeting of activities is impacted by the growth in indebtedness as a result of the Covid-19 crisis and the resulting need to stabilize general government finances.
 Audits are targeted at operations and projects that are the most important for the preparation of fiscal policy and the management of central and general government finances.
 The perspective of central government finances is thus always an integral part of all audits.
 Audits are targeted in a risk-based manner at topics that are significant to central government finances, taking into account the timeliness of the information in view of the decision-making in Parliament and public administration.

 We have an active dialogue on the results of our audit and monitoring with the parliamentary committees, the Ministry of Finance, and other ministries and agencies.
-By the monitoring activities of the impact area, we identify risks that are significant for general and central government finances as well as potential audit topics, and draw up expert opinions, briefing papers, and other statements to support Parliament and central government in decision-making.
+By the monitoring activities of the impact area, we identify risks that are significant for general and central government finances as well as potential audit topics, and draw up expert opinions, briefing papers, and other statements to support Parliament and the central government in decision-making.

 Asset management and investments

 During the planning period, we will monitor the planning and implementation of the management of transport infrastructure assets, which are significant to central government finances.
 We will also monitor the planning and implementation of investments in the transport infrastructure and their financing, which includes multi-channel financing models.
 Our monitoring and audit activities will focus particularly on the planning of rail investments at limited liability companies where the state is a majority shareholder, i.e. so-called special purpose entities.
 The purpose of the special purpose entities is to develop and produce plans for the rail transport infrastructure and to assess the related benefits, disadvantages, and other impacts in order to meet the needs of society, government authorities, and their own shareholders.
 The planning of the rail transport infrastructure is carried out up to the construction phase.